bitcrowd/carbonite/README.md

 ---

-ℹ️ **Trigger vs. Write-Ahead-Log**
+ℹ️ &ensp;**Trigger vs. Write-Ahead-Log**

-Existing solutions for CDC on top of a PostgreSQL database (e.g., [Debezium](https://debezium.io/)) often tail the ["Write-Ahead-Log"](https://www.postgresql.org/docs/13/wal-intro.html) instead of using database logic & triggers to create change records.
+Existing solutions for CDC on top of a PostgreSQL database (e.g. [Debezium](https://debezium.io/)) often tail the [Write-Ahead-Log](https://www.postgresql.org/docs/13/wal-intro.html) instead of using database logic & triggers to create change records.
 While this is likely more performant than using triggers, it makes it difficult to correlate changes on a transaction level as Carbonite does, and has different consistency guarantees.
 Carbonite makes this trade-off in favour of simplicity and universality.
 You should be able to run Carbonite's migrations on any hosted PostgreSQL instance without the need to tweak its configuration or install custom extensions before.

 ## Installing the schema & triggers

-The following migration installs Carbonite into its "default prefix", a PostgreSQL _schema_ aptly called `carbonite_default`, and installs the change capture trigger for an exemplary table called `rabbits` (in the `public` schema).
+The following migration installs Carbonite into its "default prefix", a PostgreSQL _schema_ aptly called `carbonite_default`, and installs the change capture trigger for an exemplary table called `rabbits` which lives in the `public` schema.
 In a real-world scenario, you will most likely want to install the trigger for a set of tables and optionally split the audit trail into multiple partitions.

 See `Carbonite.Migrations` for more information on migrations.